126.96.36.199 The (Plot Details) Symbol Tab

 Edge Thickness (2D)

-Select the desired value from this drop-down list to determine the border width of hollow or open symbols.
-You can do either of the following:
+Select the desired value from this drop-down list or enter a value within the range to determine the border width of hollow or open symbols.

 To set the transparency of the symbols move the slider or type a desired integer from 0 to 100 in the combination box.
 Note that 0 means the symbol is not transparent at all, and 100 means the symbol is fully transparent.